Hyperparameter optimization: Grid search

 Grid search then trains an SVM with each pair (C, γ) in the Cartesian product of these two sets and evaluates their performance on a held-out validation set (or by internal cross-validation on the training set, in which case multiple SVMs are trained per pair).
 Finally, the grid search algorithm outputs the settings that achieved the highest score in the validation procedure.

 Grid search suffers from the curse of dimensionality, but is often embarrassingly parallel because the hyperparameter settings it evaluates are typically independent of each other.

 Random search

 Random Search replaces the exhaustive enumeration of all combinations by selecting them randomly.
 This can be simply applied to the discrete setting described above, but also generalizes to continuous and mixed spaces.
+A benefit over grid search is that random search can explore many more values than grid search could for continuous hyperparameters.
 It can outperform Grid search, especially when only a small number of hyperparameters affects the final performance of the machine learning algorithm.
 In this case, the optimization problem is said to have a low intrinsic dimensionality.
 Random Search is also embarrassingly parallel, and additionally allows the inclusion of prior knowledge by specifying the distribution from which to sample.
 Despite its simplicity, random search remains one of the important base-lines against which to compare the performance of new hyperparameter optimization methods.